 Why does there seem to be an increase in potholes?

 Our geographical location near the coast caused extensive freeze/thaw cycles.
 Winter and spring, with periods of cold temperatures, rain and snow causes and increase in potholes.

 How can I request a street or sidewalk repair?

-Please call our street and sidewalk defect line at 617.349.4854 or e-mail firstname.lastname@example.org at any time to report the address and nature of a defect.
-You can also use our online reporting form.
+Please use Commonwealth Connect at any time to report the address and nature of a defect.

 Service requests are generally checked each business day and initial inspections scheduled within two business days of receipt (weather and other circumstances permitting).